 Mindful and contemplative professional practices are now recognised to be leading the way in personal wellness, while facilitating the mental health recovery of others.
 These practices are essential as a protective resource to reduce risk for burnout, empathic distress and compassion fatigue.

 All our courses combine leading-edge professional skills with contemplative, ethical and compassionate personal development and it is these embodied, holistic learning foundations that sets apart education at NTI from other postgraduate education providers.

 |Head of Program

 |Full-time 18 months, part-time from 24 months

-Bachelor degree with a major in a relevant field, such as health sciences, social sciences, liberal arts, or education, OR
+Bachelor degree with a major in a relevant field, such as health sciences, social sciences, liberal arts, or education (demonstrated through the provision of academic transcript) OR